unvariance/collector/crates/resctrl/README.md

 Notes
 - Pod UID is sanitized to [a-zA-Z0-9_-] and truncated (<64) before prefixing.
 - Filesystem access goes through a trait to enable mocking in tests.
 - Auto-mount is opt-in due to privileges and risk.
-Prefer mounting from the host or orchestrator; when enabled, errors are surfaced clearly without side effects on failure.
+Prefer mounting from the host or orchestrator; when enabled, failures return errors and do not leave a resctrl mount if the mount attempt fails.

 Hardware smoke test
 - Integration test `tests/smoke_test.rs` is gated by `RESCTRL_E2E=1` and will: